ImageMagick/Usage-Markdown/quantize/index.md

 A "`-random-threshold`" setting of '`0x100%`' will produce a purely 'Random Dither' of the image.
 If the two bounds are set to the same value (or even past each other) it will just produce a pure "`-threshold`" image.

-Using any other sets of bounds (usually specified using a percentage) will threshold the bitmap outside the given range, while producing a random dither pattern for the values within the given range.
+Using any other sets of bounds (usually specified by percentage) will threshold the bitmap outside the given range, while producing a random dither pattern for the values within the given range.

 The best results can be obtained by using a slightly smaller range, just as you get using the "`-monochrome`" operator.
-A value of about '`30x80%`' probably the best result for most cases.
+A value of about '`30x80%`' probably yields the best result for most cases.

 ~~~
 convert  logo.png  -channel All -random-threshold 30x80%  random_30x80.gif